Planxnx/ethereum-wallet-generator/README.md

 - Tiny sizes and Fastest Speed with Golang 🚀 (required go 1.14 or higher)
 - No Go?
 No Problem!
 Docker images are provided for you 🐳
 - Embeded Database Supported! (with SQLite3).
-- Filtering by Letters Supported! (resovled only addresses that you want) 🔥
+- Filtering by Letters Supported! [prefix, suffix, contains] (resovled only addresses that you want) 🔥
 - Speed up!! with customable concurrency numbers ⚡️
 - ∞ Infinity wallets generated! (set number to -1 to active infinite loop) ∞
 - Auto generated BIP-39 mnemonic using 128-256 bits of entropy (12, 24 Word Seed Phrase) (Default is 256 bits).